-Report VAWG in a way that upholds the victim-survivor's dignity, safety, and anonymity.
+Report VAWG in a way that upholds the victim-survivor's right to dignity and does not compromise their safety or anonymity.

-Don't sensationalise or trivialise violence with the use of clickbait headlines, overly dramatic language, excessive details about the abuse, or personal details such as their transgender identity or their involvement in selling sex.
+Don't sensationalise or trivialise violence with the use of clickbait headlines, overly dramatic language, excessive details about the abuse, or personal details such as their transgender identity or their involvement in pornography or selling sex.